mrchowmein/MTA-Weekly-Ridership-Predictor/README.md

 # README

 ## To run the program:
-FYI: You will not need to upload any data as the scala scripits already points to our HDFS directories.
+FYI: You will not need to upload any data as the scala scripts already point to our HDFS directories.
 However, intermediary and final output will be saved into your relative HDFS directory.

 1) To run the program linux command line (not Spark-Shell):